Abu Bakr, leader of 1990 attempted coup, dies at 80 - Trinidad and Tobago Newsday

 In 1990, Bakr and 114 Jamaat followers attacked the Red House during a Parliament sitting, stormed the state-owned TTT, and bombed the police headquarters in Port of Spain.
 Many businesses were looted and buildings destroyed in the aftermath.

-During the assault, the prime minister, the late ANR Robinson was shot and wounded.
-A member of Parliament, however, was killed.
+During the assault, the prime minister, the late ANR Robinson, was shot and wounded.
+MP Leo des Vignes was also shot and later died of his injuries.
 There were also casualties in the Red House and police headquarters.

 Bakr and the insurgents surrendered after six days but were released under an amnesty.

-However, Deputy Commissioner of Police Mc Donald Jacob recently said Bakr was not being investigated over the statements he made.
+However, Deputy Commissioner of Police Mc Donald Jacob recently said Bakr was not being investigated over his statements.

 Bakr was also charged for failing to appear twice before a commission of inquiry into the attempted coup in 2012 and 2013.